Close Menu

 Holding volume of the clarifier = V = 238 x 2.5 = 595 M3

-According to mud setting rate the height of the each compartment maintained as 5 feet each then total height of the clarifier is 20 feet ( 4 compartments x 5 feet)
+According to the mud setting rate the height of each compartment is maintained at 5 feet each than total height of the clarifier is 20 feet ( 4 compartments x 5 feet)

 Dia of the clarifier = D & height = H = 6.096 m